junwai/Game/Game Rules.md

 ##### Attributes
 - Health (HP) – If this number reaches 0, your unit is eliminated.
 Remove the unit from the board.
-- Attack – Use 1 attack point to deal damage equal to your damage attribute
+- Attack – Use 1 Attack point to deal damage equal to your damage attribute
 - Movement – Move a unit 1 space per point
-- Special – Points used for special abilities
+- Special – Points used for Special abilities
-- Reaction – Points used for reaction abilities
+- Reaction – Points used for Reaction abilities
-- Damage – Amount of health taken away from 1 standard attack
+- Damage – Amount of Health taken away from 1 standard Attack
-- Armor – Subtract this number from an enemy attack’s damage
+- Armor – Subtract this number from an enemy attack’s Damage
-- Evasion – Modifier added to any evasion rolls
+- Evasion – Modifier added to any Evasion rolls
-- Hit – Modifier added to any attack rolls
+- Hit – Modifier added to any Hit rolls

 ## Health
 - Health is subtracted whenever your unit is [damaged](#Damage)
-- When health reaches 0 the affected unit is removed from play and 'eliminated'
+- When Health reaches 0 the affected unit is removed from play and 'Eliminated'
-- If a unit is eliminated, remove it from the board
+- If a unit is Eliminated, remove it from the board
 - Health does not refresh across rounds unless stated otherwise
-- Leveling up affects the maximum health of a unit automatically
+- Leveling up affects the maximum Health of a unit automatically

 ## Attack
-- All initiated attacks are Range 1 unless otherwise stated
+- All initiated Attacks are Range 1 unless otherwise stated
 - Attack points are refreshed every round
-- You may target enemy units within line of sight.
+- You may target enemy units within [Line of Sight](#Line of Sight).
 For range 1 attacks (1 space away) you may target units in the front 3 spaces (1,2,6).
-If you wish to target units outside of these spaces, you must use movement points to either change orientation or move towards the enemy unit.
+If you wish to target units outside of these spaces, you must use Movement points to either change orientation or move towards the enemy unit.
 - Abilities may use 'Attack' as a keyword.
-If 'Attack' is mentioned in the ability, it is implied that an evasion and hit roll determines success of the attack.
+If 'Attack' is mentioned in the ability, it is implied that an Evasion and Hit roll determines success of the attack.

 ## Movement
 - Expend a Movement point to move a unit and/or change its orientation.
 Both are optional.